-During race week, Gare Maritime is the place to be for all GFNY Activities such as the expo, pre-race group rides, the start line and post-race activities.
+During race week, Palais des festivals is the place to be for all GFNY Activities such as the expo, pre-race group rides.
 The GFNY France team has created two beautiful courses for this inaugural GFNY Cannes.
-The long competitive course clocks in at 115 kilometer, and an elevation of 2024m.
-The medium, the non-competitive course has a total distance of 60.7 kilometers and an elevation of 997m.
+The long competitive course clocks in at 110 kilometer, and an elevation of 2024m.
+The medium, the non-competitive course has a total distance of 57 kilometers and an elevation of 997m.

 Let’s have a closer look on how to tackle the GFNY Cannes course and Be A Pro For A Day at the French Riviera.

 Be A Pro For A Day in Paradise.